Seebass22/UnityNotes/shaders/shadergraph.md

 ## things to remember
 - don't forget to click "Save Asset" in shader graph window
 - automatically connect to a new node by having a cable selected when you create a new node
+- global variables should should not be exposed

 ## remap value
 from: -1 to 1